openplans/openblock-old/docs/packages/ebdata.rst

 suitable.)
 (For dealing with binary file formats, you'll also want to look into the ebdata.parsing_ package.)

-Many examples can be found in the :doc:`everyblock` package.
+Many examples can be found in the everyblock_ package.

 The blobs app contains two models, ``Seed`` and ``Page``. ``Seed`` is a news source, like the Chicago Tribune, and a ``Page`` is a particular html